 WENDY: My gosh, this place is fantastic!
 Isn't it, hon?

 And it is massive, spacious.

-Rugs with American Indian based designs cover the floor.
-The uppermost windows are decorated in stained glass which are perhaps as well based on American Indian designs.
+Rugs with American Indian influenced designs cover the floor.
+The uppermost windows are decorated in stained glass perhaps as well based on American Indian designs.
 Workmen in gray move furniture from spot to spot as they clean, while one in a plaid shirt and jeans cleans a case near the table which will become Jack's desk.

 JACK: Sure is.

 WENDY: I've never seen anything like this before.

 The group passes before a great long table that is twin to and perpendicular the long table that will become Jack's writing desk.
 Upon this table rests a natural wood centerpiece which, to my mind, strongly resembles certain carvings of Indians on horseback, but it is also like a Rorschach inkblot in that we may impress meaning and form on it rather than it communicating meaning and form.

 WENDY: Are all these Indian designs authentic?

 She would be the one to raise this question, Wendy having worn an Indian style beaded belt during the previous Interview section.
 She also appears to be connected with Morrisseau's painting of The Great Mother.

 STUART: Yes.
 I believe they're based mainly on Navajo and Apache motifs.